 Through their work in hospitals and labs, Johns Hopkins engineering undergrads come up with real-world solutions that are critical to improving patient care.

-Notable quotes and comments from faculty in the Whiting School of Engineering.
+Notable quotes and comments from Johns Hopkins Engineering faculty members.